s-prak/ml-depcheck-utility/README.md

    ```

 3. **Run the Tool**:
+   You can generate SBOMs using two modes:
+   - **For individual repositories**:Use this mode if you want to generate SBOMs for one repository at a time.
+     - **For npm-based project**:
+       ```bash
+       bash src/individual-repo/npm/generate-sbom.sh
+       ```
+     - **For yarn-based projects**:
+       ```bash
+       bash src/individual-repo/yarn/generate-sbom.sh
+       ```
-   Execute the script to generate the SBOMs.
-You can use either the default repository list or provide a custom one:
+   - **Generate Aggregate SBOM for Multiple Repositories**: Use this mode to generate SBOMs for a list of repositories, either the default set or a custom list.
      - **Using Default Repository List**:
      ```bash
-     bash src/generate-sbom.sh
+     bash src/aggregate/generate-sbom.sh
      ```
      - **Using Custom Repository List**:
      ```bash
-     bash src/generate-sbom.sh custom-repos-list.json
+     bash src/aggregate/generate-sbom.sh custom-repos-list.json
      ```

 ---

 ## Output

-The results will be stored in the `data/` directory:
+The results will be stored in `sbom.csv` in the root directory:

-- Individual SBOMs for each repository: **`data/sbom-repo-wise/`**
-- Aggregated SBOM for all repositories: **`data/SBOM-aggregate.csv`**

 ---